-CINCINNATI – October 2008 — Girlfriendology, the online community for women based on female friendship, is observing Breast Cancer Awareness Month by sharing 10 ways to be a better friend to a girlfriend going through cancer, chemotherapy and the incredible stress, worry, fear and emotion it involves.
+CINCINNATI – October 2008 — Girlfriendology, the online community for women based on female friendship, is observing Breast Cancer Awareness Month by sharing 10 ways to be a better friend to a girlfriend with breast cancer, chemotherapy and the incredible stress, worry, fear and emotion it involves.

 The lessons come from women who have undergone treatment for breast cancer.
 They are friends of Girlfriendology.com founder Debba Haupert who shared their honest opinions and insights.
 Haupert points out that this can be a difficult topic for many, and that every woman faces cancer differently, so one woman’s needs can differ from another’s.